Isivile23/Python-Week-1/README.md

 * "in" Returns True if a sequence with specified value is present in an object.
 * "not in" Returns True if a sequence with the specified value is not present in an object.

+Bitwise operators

+Bitwise operators are used to compare binary numbers.

+* AND (&) Sets each bit to 1 if the both bits are 1
+* OR (|) Sets each bit to 1 if one of two bits is 1
+* XOR (^) Sets each bit to 1 if only one of two bits is 1
+* NOT (~) Inverts all the bits